camera-mc-dev/mc_core/README.md

   - enter the docs directory: `cd docs/`
   - run the `.book` file: `./mc_core.book`
     - the `.book` file is actually a python script which wraps up calls to `pandoc` for making a nice html book from the markdown files.

+...or if you're lazy, like Laurie, just open them in VSCode and enable markdown preview.